 The majority of new students will be admitted after the application closes on July 1.
 The committee will begin the admissions review process once spring grades are posted.
 Applicants finishing prerequisites in spring should submit updated unofficial transcripts to SET as soon as possible.
 We anticipate that admissions decisions will be made by the end of July.

 Students will be notified of admissions decisions by email.

 Please note that applicants who are taking prerequisites during summer quarter generally are not eligible for autumn admission due to space constraints.
 If the program fills, applicants with summer courses in progress will automatically be denied.
 In the rare case that space is still available, the committee will make a final review of remaining applications in late August.

 If you are not a current student at UW Tacoma, you must first apply for admission to the university.
 See the UW Tacoma Admissions page for information on the application process and deadlines.
 Once you are admitted to UWT and have a student number, you may submit your application to IT.
-If you are not admitted to UWT, you cannot be admitted to the IT major.
+If you are not admitted to UWT, you cannot be admitted to the major.

 The following documents are required to complete the IT application.
-You cannot save an in-progress application, so you should have these materials ready to upload when you apply.

 - Resume: Your resume should be in the professional format you would use when applying for a job.
 If you don’t have work experience, your resume can focus on things like your education, extracurricular activities, or volunteerism.

 - Personal statement: Tell us your reasons for pursuing a degree in Information Technology and describe your desired educational outcomes.
 Remember that your personal statement is an opportunity to demonstrate your ability to communicate effectively in writing and your understanding of the Information Technology field.
 Students may also briefly address any hardships or extenuating circumstances that had a negative impact on their academic records.
 Your statement must be typed using a 12-point font, double-spaced, and no longer than two pages.